Bachelor of Arts in Theatre Studies

 - Theatre and Society

-Students who complete the Theatre Studies program might pursue careers in secondary education; go on to graduate study in performance, design, management, or scholarship; or use their skills in a wide variety of complementary fields.
-This program serves students who seek a wider range of possibilities to fulfill individual creative goals, whether as theatre artists, scholars, educators, and/or contributors in related fields.
+The Theatre Studies program serves students who seek a wider range of possibilities to fulfill individual creative goals, whether as theatre artists, scholars, educators, and/or contributors in related fields.
+Students who complete the Theatre Studies program pursue careers in theatre, including performance, management, production, and administration or may go on to graduate study in performance, design, management, or scholarship.
 Theatre Studies prepares students to apply their knowledge and learned skills to career choices in the 21st century and in the process enrich their own lives in their chosen communities.

 Admission & Audition Requirements